 In this context, how can Scotland develop a shared vision for the future of its rural areas?

-Join an expert panel to discuss the challenges and trends, explore the potential futures ahead of us, and consider the outcomes we want to achieve by 2030.
+These questions and more will be considered an expert panel this evening, who will discuss the challenges and trends, explore the potential futures ahead of us, and considere the outcomes we want to achieve by 2030.

-Chaired by Claudia Beamish MSP, Scotland’s Futures Forum director, the discussion will be framed by a presentation of recent research on community empowerment and landscape in Scotland (https://www.inherit-institute.org/cls) and feature a panel-led discussion including Megan MacInnes, Scottish Land Commissioner, and Dr Calum MacLeod, Policy Director for Community Land Scotland.
+Chaired by Claudia Beamish MSP, Scotland’s Futures Forum director, the discussion will be framed by a presentation of recent research on community empowerment and landscape in Scotland (https://www.inherit-institute.org/cls).

 17:30 Registration opens